Inference on Extreme Quantiles of Unobserved Individual Heterogeneity: Introduction

-This paper is related to several strands of literature.
-First, several recent papers have proposed methods for studying distributional properties of UIH \citep{Evdokimov2010, Arellano2012, Okui2019, Barras2021, Jochmans2019, Sasaki2022}.
-There are two key contributions related to our paper. \cite{Jochmans2019} study the issue of estimating the distribution function and central quantiles of UIH from noisy estimates.
-They develop rate conditions and asymptotic normality results in a similar setting to ours.
-However, their methodology is based on a central limit theorem for quantiles, which is not well-suited for inference on extreme quantiles. \cite{Sasaki2022} apply an extreme order approximation they develop for noiseless data to extreme quantiles of coefficients in a linear random coefficient model under a high level condition on the data.
-We focus on the general problem of inference using noisy estimates that covers linear, nonlinear, and nonparametric estimators and obtain sharp conditions under which these estimates are informative.
-Second, extreme order approximations are related to the fixed-$k$ tail inference methods of \cite{Muller2017} and \cite{Sasaki2022}, developed in a noiseless setting.
-In contrast to \cite{Muller2017}, we propose optimization-free confidence intervals that require no bounds on the EV index.
-Third, while our approach to inference using intermediate order approximation is novel, methods using intermediate order statistics are standard in the EV literature, and we refer to ch.
-4 of \cite{DeHaan2006} for textbook treatment.
-Last, our setting and results should be contrasted with the literature on estimating extreme conditional quantiles or treatment effects in cross-sectional settings \citep{Chernozhukov2005, Chernozhukov2011, Zhang2018}.
-The focus of those papers is on modeling extreme conditional quantiles of observable quantities, whereas our focus lies squarely on unobserved quantities and the issue of estimation noise.
+This paper contributes to several strands of literature.
+First, it relates to recent work on distributional properties of UIH \citep{Arellano2012IdentifyingDistributionalCharacteristics, Okui2019, Barras2021, Sasaki2022, Jochmans2019}.
+First, \cite{Jochmans2019} develop results for central quantiles of UIH, but their approach relies on the central limit theorem for quantiles and thus unsuitable for extremes.
+Second, to the best of our knowledge, \cite{Sasaki2022} is the only paper that discusses inference on extreme quantiles of UIH.
+Specifically, they consider extreme quantiles of coefficients in a simple linear model and describe a high-level condition for validity of inference based on estimates.
+We focus on the general problem of inference using noisy estimates that covers linear, nonlinear, and nonparametric estimators.
+We obtain necessary and sufficient conditions under which such estimates are informative, along with explicit rate conditions.
+Second, our extreme order approximations relate to fixed-$k$ tail inference methods \citep{Muller2017, Sasaki2022}, though our approach does not require bounds the EV index or optimization.
+Third, we contribute the literature on intermediate order inference \citep{DeHaan2006, Davison2015StatisticsExtremes}).
+We show that one can use self-normalized ratios of intermediate order statistics to obtain an asymptotically pivotal statistic that involves no tuning parameters.
+Such a construction is novel both in the noiseless and the noisy cases.
+Finally, our results contrast with work on extreme conditional quantiles and treatment effects \citep{Chernozhukov2005, Chernozhukov2011, Zhang2018}, which focus on the extreme (conditional) quantiles of observable rather than latent heterogeneity.